 The key with this is to use really ripe bananas - the more freckles the better!
 They should also smell really banana-ey, sweet, and be slightly soft (am I starting to sound like a banana connoisseur here?!).
 When the bananas are really ripe there are more sugars present, meaning you need less to sweeten the batter.

 Although this recipe uses flour, which is not a whole food, we all deserve a treat every now and again.
-I try to keep it health with use wholemeal flour, and add oats so that we need to use less flour.
+I try to keep it healthy with organic wholemeal flour, and add in oats so that less flour is needed.

 This is doesn't contain any oil (although you can add a tbsp or two of coconut oil if you like) and is also free of refined sugars, as we get all the sweetness from the naturally sweet bananas, dates and raisins.